SiphokuhleMilliorAngela/Portfolio/README.md

 ### IT Support / Teacher's Assistant — Weltevreden V.C.P.S, Samora Machel
 *February 2023 – November 2023*

-- **Situation:** The school needed assistants to assist in class with managing the classroom , coordinate with tasks planned from week to week .I would also step in as an eCadre support when students have computer lab sessions.
+- **Situation:** The school needed assistants to assist in class with managing the classroom , coordinate with tasks planned from week to week .I would also step in as an `eCadre` support when students have computer lab sessions.
 - **Task:** Tasked with managing the classroom , offer emotional support to learners , doing scripts analysis and governmental paperwork for quality assuarance .
-- **Action:** Applied these skills into action : Word , Excel  , communication etiquette in practise .
+- **Action:** Applied these skills into action : `Word` , `Excel`  , `Communication etiquette` in practise .
 - **Result:** Achieved to mantain an open communication in a place of work , increased time to improve my skills and apply them more into practise .These tasks also taught me how to regulate my emotions as I was dealing with learners from different backgrounds and upbringing .

 ---

 ## Projects

-### CampusMate — CPUT Clinic Booking System
+### CampusMate —CPUT Clinic Booking System
 - **Situation:** CPUT students had no easy way to book clinic appointments, leading to long queues and missed visits.
 - **Task:** Designed and built a web-based booking system as part of a student project.
-- **Action:** Developed the frontend using `React JS` and backend with `Node JS`, implementing booking logic, user authentication, MySQL for the databases and appointment scheduling.
+- **Action:** Developed the frontend using `React JS` and backend with `Node JS`, implementing booking logic, user authentication, `MySQL` for the databases and appointment scheduling.
 - **Result:** Delivered a fully functional system that streamlined the booking process for students and clinic staff.